I. Introduction: The Next Evolution in Photography is Motion

 The Fear of Replacement: Separating Commodity from Craft

-The legitimate anxiety that AI could devalue the profession and lead to job displacement must be acknowledged.
-The reality is that AI excels at automating tedious tasks and generating generic content.
-It will undoubtedly disrupt the commodity end of the market—basic stock photos or simple corporate headshots.
-However, it cannot replace the uniquely human elements that define professional photography: the ability to build rapport and elicit genuine emotion from a portrait subject, the skill to capture an authentic, unscripted moment at a live event, and the development of a deeply personal artistic vision.
-AI can generate an image of a wedding, but it cannot capture the tear in a father's eye during the ceremony.
-That remains the photographer's domain.
+The worry that AI could devalue the profession and cost people work is real, and worth taking seriously.
+AI is good at automating tedious tasks and producing generic content, and it will disrupt the commodity end of the market, basic stock photos and simple corporate headshots.
+What it can't do is the human part: building rapport and drawing genuine emotion out of a portrait subject, catching an unscripted moment at a live event, developing a personal vision.
+AI can generate an image of a wedding; it can't catch the tear in a father's eye during the ceremony.
+That's still yours.

 Maintaining Artistic Integrity: You Are Still the Director

-The creative process with AI is not automated; it is directed.
-The photographer's original image—with its unique composition and lighting—serves as the non-negotiable foundation.
-The text prompt is the photographer's explicit creative direction, and the AI is the tool that executes that direction.
-The final output is a direct result of the photographer's series of creative choices: which source photo to use, what motion to request, how to refine the prompt, and how to assemble the final clips.
-The authorship remains unequivocally with the human artist who orchestrates the entire process.
-The distinction between "Photography" (capturing light) and "Promptography" (generating from text) is a useful one to maintain.
+Working with AI isn't automated, it's directed.
+Your original image, with its composition and lighting, is the fixed foundation.
+The prompt is your creative direction, and the AI is the tool that carries it out.
+The final clip comes out of your choices: which photo to use, what motion to ask for, how to refine the prompt, how to cut it together.
+Authorship stays with the person running the whole process.
+The distinction between "Photography" (capturing light) and "Promptography" (generating from text) is a useful one to keep.

 Navigating the Ethical Landscape: A Photographer's Professional Responsibility

-- Copyright: The legal situation is evolving, but photographers using an image-to-video workflow are on significantly safer ground.
-They start with their own copyrighted material, unlike text-to-video users whose models may have been trained on vast datasets of copyrighted images without permission.
+• Copyright: The law is still settling, but photographers using image-to-video are on firmer ground.
+You start with your own copyrighted material, unlike text-to-video users whose models may have trained on copyrighted images without permission.

 VIII.
 Conclusion: The Future is Fluid - Embrace the Motion

-The evidence is clear: artificial intelligence is not the end of photography, but its next great evolution.
-It offers photographers unprecedented creative freedom to bring their still images to life, opens up lucrative new revenue streams through the creation of hybrid products like "living photographs," and provides a decisive competitive edge in a media landscape that overwhelmingly favors video.
+AI isn't the end of photography, it's its next step.
+It gives you new ways to bring still images to life, opens up revenue through hybrid products like "living photographs," and gives you an edge in a landscape that strongly favours video.